East York Militia: East York Militia

 Under threat of French invasion during the Seven Years' War a series of Militia Acts from 1757 re-established county militia regiments, the men being conscripted by means of parish ballots (paid substitutes were permitted) to serve for three years.
 There was a property qualification for officers, who were commissioned by the Lord Lieutenant.
 Opposition to the ballot led to rioting in some counties, including the East Riding, and organisation of the new force proceeded slowly.
 In the East Riding the first issue of arms was only made on 3 December 1759; the regiment was embodied at Beverley for service on 8 January 1760 and marched off to Newcastle upon Tyne.
 The East York Regiment of Militia comprised 33 officers and 460 other ranks, organised into 10 companies, under the command of Colonel Sir Digby Legard, 5th Baronet.
 The men were known locally as the 'Beverley Buffs' or the 'Yorkshire Buffs' from the colour of their uniform's facings.

 The militia was stood down ('disembodied') at the end of the war, after which their obligation was for 28 days' training each year, but this was often neglected.
 The East York Militia was embodied again on 3 March 1778 during the War of American Independence when Britain was threatened with invasion by the Americans' allies, France and Spain.
 The East York Regiment, commanded by Henry Maister, was complimented on its appearance and drill when it was inspected at York before marching south.
 The East York Militia was at Warley Camp in Essex in the summer of 1778 and the following summer at Coxheath Camp near Maidstone in Kent.
 At these large training camps the Militia were exercised as part of a division alongside Regular troops while providing a reserve in case of French invasion of South East England.The East Yorks along with the North Yorks Militia formed part of the Left Wing at Coxheath.
 Each battalion had two small field-pieces or 'battalion guns' attached to it, manned by men of the regiment instructed by a Royal Artillery sergeant and two gunners.
 The regiment was disembodied in March 1783.

 Militia training was again neglected during the subsequent peace, but the regiments were embodied for almost continuous service during the French Revolutionary and Napoleonic wars of 1793–1815.
 On 28 December 1792 the East York Militia was reviewed by the Lord Lieutenant in Beverley Minster (its normal place for parades in the winter) and on 31 December the regiment was embodied, still under Henry Maister (who would remain in command until 1803).
 In February 1793 the regiment marched to King's Lynn where it was employed in coast defence.
-Under the Militia Act of 1794 a further two companies were raised for the regiment in 1795.
+Under the Militia Act 1794 a further two companies were raised for the regiment in 1795.